-NBA Playoffs: Bucks' Starting Lineup against Heat
+NBA Playoffs: Bucks' Starting Lineup Against Heat

-The Milwaukee Bucks will get a rematch with the Miami Heat, who knocked them out of the post-season last year in the NBA's Bubble.
+The Miami Heat and Milwaukee Bucks will once again be in action on Monday evening in Milwaukee, Wisconsin.

-The upset last season sent the Bucks home early for yet another season, and at some point, the Bucks will have to find a way to break free in the NBA Playoffs.
+The game went into overtime in Game 1 on Saturday afternoon for the first game of the NBA Playoffs, and while Jimmy Butler hit a buzzer-beater to go to overtime, Khris Middelton hit the dagger for the Bucks to win 109-107.

-Their series with the Heat begins on Saturday, and their starting lineup has been announced and can be seen in a post from FantasyLabs NBA below.
+For Monday's game, the Bucks have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

-The Bucks are 5.5-point favorites over the Heat on Saturday, according to FanDuel.
+More on the Miami Heat and the game can be read here.

 Related stories on NBA basketball